-You can query the database to directly view correctable memory error status.
+You can query the database to view the correctable memory error status directly.
 The result is displayed in the form of a table, indicating the number of correctable error events recorded for each DIMM.

-To help you correct identified errors, you can consult the SEL log for details, as explained below.
+You can consult the SEL log for details, as explained below, to help you to correct the errors identified.